OpenEvalProject/evals/manuscripts/elife-39643/v1/manuscript.md

 ![Figure 8.](https://cdn.elifesciences.org/articles/39643/elife-39643-fig8-v1.jpg)

-**Figure 8.:** 3 signaling maintains PHP.UAS-IP transgene expression in single tissue types impairs PHP maintenance, but does not block it.
-3-spongeIP either in neurons (3-spongeA–C) or muscle (D–F).
+**Figure 8.:** UAS-IP3-sponge transgene expression in single tissue types impairs PHP maintenance, but does not block it.
+IP3-sponge either in neurons (A–C) or muscle (D–F).
 Wild-type and GluRIIA control data sets are replotted from Figures 4–6 for visual comparison.
-(A) The GluRIIA deletion mutation diminishes quantal size for all experimental conditions.
-(SP16B) EPSP amplitudes are somewhat impaired versus non-GluRIIA control in all cases but most severely impaired when GluRIIA deletion is combined with presynaptic IP expression.
-(3-spongeC) By quantal content, sustained PHP is still present for all conditions shown.
-(D) The GluRIIA deletion mutation diminishes quantal size for all experimental conditions.
-(SP16E) EPSP amplitudes are somewhat impaired versus non-GluRIIA control.
+(A) The GluRIIASP16 deletion mutation diminishes quantal size for all experimental conditions.
+(B) EPSP amplitudes are somewhat impaired versus non-GluRIIA control in all cases but most severely impaired when GluRIIA deletion is combined with presynaptic IP3-sponge expression.
+(C) By quantal content, sustained PHP is still present for all conditions shown.
+(D) The GluRIIASP16 deletion mutation diminishes quantal size for all experimental conditions.
+(E) EPSP amplitudes are somewhat impaired versus non-GluRIIA control.
 (F) By quantal content, sustained PHP is still present for all conditions shown.
 (G) Representative electrophysiological traces for conditions in (A–F).
-(H) UAS-IP transgene expression does not impair calcium cooperativity of release.
-(3-spongeI) Representative electrophysiological trances for conditions in (H).
+(H) UAS-IP3-sponge transgene expression does not impair calcium cooperativity of release.
+(I) Representative electrophysiological trances for conditions in (H).
 Violin plots used as in Figure 1.
 Statistical comparisons are by one-way ANOVA followed by Bonferroni post-hoc test across genotypes shown. *p<0.05, **p<0.01, ***p<0.001.
 Scale bars in (G) apply to all traces in (G) and (I) and are y = 10 mV (1 mV), x = 20 ms (500 ms) for EPSPs (mEPSPs).
-10.7554/eLife.39643.017Figure 8—source data 1.Figure 8.Values as in Figure 1—source data 1.

 Our data indicate that IP3 functions in a shared process with Ca2+ store release.
 Presynaptic neurotransmitter release at the NMJ and other synapses is highly sensitive to changes in intracellular Ca2+ concentration after influx through voltage-gated CaV2 channels.
 Therefore, we checked if IP3 signaling and its effects on intracellular Ca2+ release might impinge upon the Ca2+ sensing machinery in the presynaptic cleft, which could potentially influence PHP.
 We conducted NMJ recordings over a range of low extracellular [Ca2+] and calculated the Ca2+ cooperativity of release for the dual-tissue expression UAS-IP3-sponge NMJs, as well as wild-type NMJs and GAL4 driver control NMJs.
 The Ca2+ cooperativity of release was steady between the three conditions (Figure 8H,I), indicating that sequestration of cellular IP3 at the NMJ does not directly alter the Ca2+-dependence of synaptic release at the presynaptic NMJ.